 - enable smart proxy subscription on the new proxy repositories

 - add the new proxy repositories to the public group on Nexus 2, 3 and 4

-With this setup any snapshot deployment from the New York team on Nexus 1 is immediately available to the development team in London, Bangalor and San Jose.
+With this setup, any snapshot deployment from the New York team on Nexus 1 is immediately available to the development team in London, Bangalore, and San Jose.